-Proud Boys Informant Revelation ‘Raises Obvious Questions’ About Capitol Riot, Journalist Says
+Proud Boys Informant Revelation 'Raises Obvious Questions' About Capitol Riot, Journalist Says

 Gupta pointed to internal documents that were obtained from the Portland police department that suggested they see the far right as "much more mainstream" than the left.
 Notably, text messages revealed that a police lieutenant coordinated with Joey Gibson — the leader of the right-wing militant group Patriot Prayer — on the activities of left-wing militant group Antifa during street fights.

 Elsewhere, the police allegedly let Patriot Prayer members go after they discovered them with loaded guns on a garage rooftop that overlooked an August 2018 protest.
-The police allegedly did not inform anyone — including Portland Mayor Ted Wheeler, who also serves as the city’s police commissioner — for two months.
+Purportedly, the officers did not inform anyone — including Portland Mayor Ted Wheeler, who also serves as the city's police commissioner — for two months.